 The panel of experts

-The panel includes 7 to 12 experts depending on the size and complexity of the cluster being evaluated.
-These experts are appointed by the DECT, on the basis of proposals that may be submitted by the cluster’s management team.
+The panel includes 6 to 10 experts depending on the size and complexity of the institution being evaluated.
+These experts are appointed by the DECT, on the basis of proposals that may be submitted by the institution’s management team.
 The panel is led by an expert with experience of the governance of institutions and sound knowledge of the French system of higher education and research, if a non-French person is approached.

 These are the main types of profiles sought: